 Remember, if you have any symptoms of COVID-19 or have been told to self-isolate, you need to stay home and avoid public spaces.
 You cannot go into stores or restaurants.

 If you need help, ask a friend, family member, neighbour, or delivery service to get your food or other essentials.
 Buy only what you need.
 There is no need to stockpile.

 On this page

 - What to do when you get your food home

 - What should I buy?

 - Where to go for help getting food

 Protect yourself while in stores

-Unless you have the option of using a delivery or pickup service, going inside a store may be the only way you can get the products you need.
+Unless you are using a delivery or pickup service, going inside a store is a necessary outing to get the products you need.